Viktor Adamsky: Biography

 Adamsky was born in Kiev, Ukrainian SSR, Soviet Union, on 30 April 1923.
 He entered in the Moscow State University but was drafted in the Red Army and served as a radioman in the Battle of Stalingrad during the Eastern Front of the World War II.
 In 1945, he went to attend the Moscow State University and earned specialist diploma in physics in 1949-1950.
 He was sent to work in the VNIIEF in Arzamas-16, initially working as an engineer before working as a researcher.
-In 1974, Adamsky was successful in defending his thesis in physics and earned his Kandidat Nauk (Russian equivalent of PhD) from Moscow State University.
+In 1974, Adamsky was successful in defending his thesis in physics and earned his Candidate of Sciences (Russian equivalent of PhD) from Moscow State University.